divyu97/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-This is a basic console based rock-paper-scissors game.
+This is a simple rock-paper-scissors game.